Payture/Java-Payture-official/README.md

 | ActiveStatus     | String        | Indicate of card's active status in Payture system                     |
 | Expired          | Boolean       | Indicate whether the card expired on the current date                  |
 | NoCVV            | Boolean       | Indicate whether or not payment without CVV/CVC2                       |

+### Transaction <a id="Transaction"></a>
+You don't needed to create object of this type by yoursef - it will be created for you then you access to appopriate API via Merchant object.
+This object contans the necessary fields which used in request construction process.
+And this is abstract type.